Gift-Ojeabulu/Covid-Surveillance-System/README.md

 THIS WILL GIVE INSIGHT ON :

-* Top countries with Covid-19 cases.
+* Top & Least countries with Covid-19 cases.
-* Time Series Transition on Covid Cases.
+* Time Series transition of Covid Cases.
 * Total Number of Recovered, Death, and Present cases.